hunterloftis/newton/readme.md

 ### Layers and bodies

-A physics engine needs some sort of organization that allows you to group logically related entities and to tie external actors to simulated objects.
+A physics engine needs some sort of organization that allows you to group physical entities into logical objects.
 Newton uses Layers and Bodies.

 #### Newton.Layer